-- Schedule an inspection with a City-prequalified plumbing contractor.
+- Schedule an inspection with one of the City-prequalified plumbing contractors listed above.
 Inspections are eligible for a rebate of up to $800.
 You are under no obligation to proceed with any recommended rehabilitation work identified during the inspection.

 - The City will notify you of the amount of the rebate you are eligible to receive for rehabilitation work identified in the inspection report, if any.
 City funds are available up to $8,000 for the rehabilitation.

 - Authorize rehabilitation work on your private lateral line with one of the City's pre-qualified plumbing contractors.
 If you decide to have repairs that exceed $8,000 or the work was not rebate-eligible, those costs will be your responsibility.
 Note, this must happen within 30 days of City's determination of rehabilitation rebate eligibility